 There is a regular bus service available from Acapulco

 city to the airport with connections running on average every 10 minutes or so, the Servicio Colectivo service stops on request and is really a hybrid of a taxi and a bus.
 Drivers will drop you to your destination on a first come first served basis.
 There is also a shuttle service to the city centre run by the Transportes Terrestres but for return journeys to the airport passengers must book in advance.
-Private taxis are available from the airport, they are specially licensed cabs and generally very reliable but it is good advice to remember to always agree a price before getting in.
-Finally and highly recommended while in the city and during your stay do as the locals and hit the pavement you’ll be most pleasantly surprised at the feel and beauty of the old Acapulco.
+Taxis are available from the airport, they are specially licensed cabs and generally very reliable but it's good advice to remember to always agree a price before getting in.
+Finally and highly recommended while in the city, stay do as the locals and hit the pavement you’ll be most pleasantly surprised at the feel and beauty of the old Acapulco.